 What & why?
-Current Policy Proposed Policy 15-III.A Required Change? ☑ Yes ☐ No Provides clarity on what needs to be in the Housing Assistance Payment (HAP) Contract for a Group Home.
+Current Policy Proposed Policy 15-III.A Required Change? ☑ Yes □ No Provides clarity on what needs to be in the Housing Assistance Payment (HAP) Contract for a Group Home.
 When providing HCV assistance in a group home, a separate lease and HAP contract is executed for each assisted family, and the standard form of the HAP contract is used.
 When providing HCV assistance in a group home, a separate lease and HAP contract is executed for each assisted family.
-The standard form of the HAP contract is used (form HUD-52641) with the special housing type specified in Part A of the HAP contract, as follows: "This HAP contract is used for the following special housing type under HUD regulations for the Section 8 voucher program: Group home."
-Required Change? ☑ Yes ☐ No Provides clarity on family voucher size and Live-in Aide guidelines for group homes.
+The standard form of the HAP contract is used (form HUD- 52641) with the special housing type specified in Part A of the HAP contract, as follows: "This HAP contract is used for the following special housing type under HUD regulations for the Section 8 voucher program: Group home."
+15-III.B Required Change? ⊠ Yes □ No Provides clarity on family voucher size and Live-in Aide guidelines for group homes.
 Provides clarity on utility allowance calculation for prorata share.
-Unless there is a live-in aide, the family unit size for an assisted occupant of a group home must be zero- or one-bedroom, depending on the PHA's subsidy standard.
+Unless there is a live-in aide, the family unit size for an assisted occupant of a group home must be zero- or one- bedroom, depending on the PHA's subsidy standard .
 If there is a live-in aide, the aide must be counted in determining the household's unit size.
 The payment standard used to calculate the HAP is the lower of the payment standard for the family unit size or the prorata share of the payment standard for the group home size.
 The prorata share is calculated by dividing the number of persons in the assisted household by the number of persons (assisted and unassisted) living in the group home.
 The HAP for an assisted occupant in a group home is the lower of the payment standard minus the TTP or the gross rent minus the TTP.
 The utility allowance for an assisted occupant in a group home is the prorata share of the utility allowance for the group home.
 The rents paid for participants residing in group homes are subject to generally applicable standards for rent reasonableness.
-The rent for an assisted person must not exceed the prorata portion of the reasonable rent for the group home.
-In determining reasonable rent, the PHA should consider whether sanitary facilities and facilities for food preparation and service are common facilities or private facilities.
+The rent for an assisted person must not exceed the prorata portion of the reasonable rent, the PHA should consider whether sanitary facilities and facilities for food preparation and service are common facilities or private facilities.
 Unless there is a live-in aide, the family unit size (voucher size) for an assisted occupant of a group home must be zero- or one-bedroom.
 If there is a live-in aide, the aide must be counted in determining the household's unit size.
 The payment standard used to calculate the HAP is the lower of the payment standard for the family unit size or the prorata share of the payment standard for the group home size.
 The prorata share is calculated by dividing the number of persons in the assisted household by the number of persons (assisted and unassisted) living in the group home.
 The number of persons in the assisted household equals one assisted person plus any PHA-approved live-in aide.
 The HAP for an assisted occupant in a group home is the lower of the payment standard minus the TTP or the gross rent minus the TTP.
-The utility allowance for an assisted occupant in a group home is the prorata share of the family unit size to the utility allowance for the group home.
-The rents paid for participants residing in group homes are subject to generally applicable standards for rent reasonableness.
-The rent for an assisted person must not exceed the prorata portion of the reasonable rent for the group home.
-In determining reasonable rent, the PHA must consider whether sanitary facilities and facilities for food preparation and service are common facilities or private facilities.
+The utility allowance for an assisted occupant in a group homes are subject to generally applicable standards for rent reasonableness.
+The rent for an assisted person must not exceed the prorata portion of the reasonable rent, the PHA must consider whether sanitary facilities and facilities or private facilities.